IvansPhoto/PerformanceOptimizationMapper/Readme.md

 ```
 Using **struct** is not as easy as using classes because of its nature.
 We must remember that when we pass a struct as an argument or return it from a method, all the data is copied.
 For small structs like primitives, this is more than normal, but for large entities, it will lead to performance degradation.
-But we can eliminate this problem just by using ref / it / out to eliminate data coping.
+But we can eliminate this problem simply by using ref / it / out to avoid data copying.
 Another feature of structs is the structure of array and array-based collections.
 An array of classes stores only links to an instance of that class in a heap, but an array of structs stores the whole struct itself.
 I think an array of structs gives less memory fragmentation (but has better chances of being allocated in LOH), which will decrease the time spent getting an array element.